varunasthana92/Human_Detection_OpenCV/README.md

 A homogeneous matrix trasformation and lens formula are used to convert from the image cordinate to the world cordinate.
-The image origin is at the top left corner with positive x axis pointing towards right, and positive y axis pointing towards bottom.While the world coordinate (view point of robot) is set with origin at the center of view and positive x axis towards right and positive y axis pointing upwards.
+The image origin is at the top left corner with positive x axis pointing towards right, and positive y axis pointing towards bottom.
+While the world coordinate (view point of robot) is set with origin at the center of view and positive x axis towards right and positive y axis pointing upwards.

 This give the roational matrix as